bcgov/design-research-guide/docs/activities/remote-research.md

 Combine tools and activities going back and forth between online and offline activities can help to create richer insights and achieve higher engagement from participants.

+### Protecting Privacy

+You must always be aware of privacy considerations, both for yourself and your research participants.

+- Do not record a person's face during remote user research activities
+- Avoid disclosing your personal information to participants when you’re conducting research from home.
+When setting up your laptop or camera, be aware of anything in the background that you would not want to share
+- If participants will share their screen, warn them in advance to close any browsers or documents that have sensitive information
+- If you are sharing your screen, make sure no sensitive information is visible

-Whatever software tools you choose, make sure
-- To check with your Ministry Privacy Officer
+Whatever software tools you choose, make sure to check with your Ministry Privacy Officer.
-- The tool is easy to use without prior knowledge

-## Planning remote research activities
+## Planning Remote Research Activities

 Think about more than the software tools when planning remote research activities.
 Consider other factors that will allow the session to run smoothly.